-In this technology-meets-agriculture campaign, now in its 10th year, 21 specially marked wooden apples have been hidden at 21 pick-your-own apple orchards across the state.
-Twenty-four lucky apple pickers are expected to find the wooden apples to be redeemed for Apple iPods, iPod Shuffles or iPads.
+In this technology-meets-agriculture campaign, now in its 11th year, 15 specially marked wooden apples have been hidden at 15 pick-your-own apple orchards across the state.
+Lucky apple pickers are expected to find the wooden apples to be redeemed for Apple iPods, iPod Shuffles or iPads.

 Vermont’s nearly 4,000 acres of commercial apple orchards produce leading apple varieties: McIntosh, Cortland, Red Delicious and Empire.
 Honeycrisp, a relatively new variety is a new favorite among teens and their parents.
 Sixty Vermont orchards produce nearly 1 million bushels of apples annually, valued at approximately $15 million.

 Learn more about the 2017 Apples to iPods campaign at https://www.vermontvacation.com/apples-to-ipods.